 Trending audiences are those with the highest percent increase in size over the past month.
 Audiences can appear in this list for two main reasons: either they’ve seen an influx of visitors or we’ve recently added many new locations to the audience, greatly expanding its scale.

-Currently, RainBarrel builds audiences with data from Canada (CA).
+Currently, RainBarrel builds audiences with data from Canada (CA) and the United States (US).
 If there is another country you are interested in, please contact us.

 The size of the audience will fluctuate based on a variety of factors.
 The most common reasons include: changes in foot traffic and addition or removal of locations.
 Less commonly, variations may be a result of RainBarrel onboarding or removing data partners.
 Such cases will be shared in our release notes.